 Archaeological evidence has dated those sites to about 100,000 to

-The wet periods formed what were essentially climatic windows
+130,000 years ago.
+The wet periods formed what, essentially, were climatic windows

 that allowed migration north through the Sahara and up into Asia via

 The desert began to shrink both from the south and also from